stenwt/librarium/docusaurus-librarium/docs/docs-content/04.5-devx/05-app-profile/00-create-app-profile.md

 ---
 title: "Create an App Profile"
 metaTitle: "Learn how to create an App Profile"
-metaDescription: "This document provides guidance on how to create a Palette App Profile"
+description: "This document provides guidance on how to create a Palette App Profile"
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---